 Where should the weight be?
 To move quickly you should stand on the balls of your feet, not on heels.
 You should be in such a position that if someone pushed you from behind you would fall forward.
 Again, just like preparing for a sprint run.

 See some of this thinking in the early part of this video.

-There are variety of short serves (once that can bounce twice on your side of the table).
+There are variety of short serves (once that bounce twice on your side of the table).
 This Chinese video with subtitle is a good start and presents a variety of returns against various spin & no spin serves.

-To return the no-spin serve so it bounces twice on the opponents side, keep your blade as straight as possible and receive early before the ball drops off.
+To return the no-spin serve short so it bounces twice on the opponents side, keep your blade as straight as possible (perpendicular to the table surface) and receive early before the ball drops off.
 At the moment of contact rub the ball downward a little instead of forward.
 Here is the video showing this technique.
 Here is another long discussion of the theory followed by practice by another coach.
 The demonstration starts here 10 minutes into the video.
 This coach basically confirms the flat (perpendicular to table surface) racket angle and rub down.
 What is different from previous video is returning with sharp side rub of the ball both on forehand and backhand.

 Returning pendulum left side/under spin serve by Chen Weixing is shown here.
-The basics are contact ball right after a bounce, with racket perpendicular to the table and pull sharply to the right (not forward) to kill the spin.
+The basics are contact ball right after a bounce, with racket perpendicular to the table and pull sharply to the right side (not forward) to kill the spin.
 It can be pretty aggressive return making it hard to attack.